 What Real Life Looks Like Inside The Snowiest Town In South Dakota

+While the average snowfall in South Dakota is closer to 30 inches there is one town that blows that number out of its snow blower before breakfast.
 With nearly 200 inches of snow per year, Lead, South Dakota has the most snow of any town in the state.
-This little town knows how to make the most of it.
+Lead South Dakota snowfall records are even more impressive at 320-plus inches.
+Despite all of that snow, this little town knows how to make the most of it.

 Lead South Dakota snowfall numbers are pretty impressive, but there is only one way to deal with it – by showing off your snow shoveling muscles with a proud smile.
 What is the biggest snowfall you remember?
 Share your wintery stories with a comment.